Cover: Prague Castle at night

 Article by Kim Hull

 You are probably thinking, “Prague in January – are you crazy?”
 Yes.
-It was quite cold, but we were rewarded with incredible discounts on hotel rooms and far less crowds.
+It was quite cold, but we were rewarded with incredible discounts on hotel rooms and far fewer crowds.

 We’d never been to Prague, so when a friend stopped by Paris to visit on her way to the Czech Republic, we tagged along for a long weekend in Prague.

 Municipal House, Prague, Czech Republic Photo: Greg K. Hull, Cool Adventures © Chasing Light Media

 Dating back to medieval times, Prague is stunningly beautiful.
 Walking through Staré Město (Old Town) with its castles, towers, colorful buildings and cobblestone streets is like walking through a fairy tale.

 Home to the Astronomical Clock, the Town Hall Tower, the Church of St. Nicholas, and Týn Cathedral, Old Town Square is one of the most beautiful squares in the world and is a hub of activity with musicians, street artists, food vendors, and tourists.